-CSME 1435 Orientation to the Instruction of Cosmetology 4.2.8 An overview of the skills and knowledge necessary for the instruction of cosmetology students.
+CSME 1435 Orientation to the Instruction of Cosmetology

+An overview of the skills and knowledge necessary for the instruction of cosmetology students.

-CSME 1443 Manicuring and Related Theory 4.2.8 Presentation of the theory and practice of nail services.
+CSME 1443 Manicuring and Related Theory

+Presentation of the theory and practice of nail services.
 Topics include terminology, application and workplace competencies related to nail services.

-CSME 1447 Principles of Skin Care/Facials and Related Theory 4.2.8 In-depth coverage of the theory and practice of skin care, facials, and cosmetics.
-End-of-Course Outcomes: Define terminology related to the skin, products, and treatments; demonstrate applications related to skin care and cosmetics; practice safety and sanitation according to the laws and rules of the state licensing agency; and exhibit workplace competencies in skin care and cosmetics.
-CSME 1451 Artistry of Hair, Theory and Practice 4.2.8 Instruction in the artistry of hair design.
-Topics include theory, techniques, and application of hair design.
-Fee charged.
-CSME 1531 Principles of Nail Technology I 5.3.8 A course in the principles of nail technology.
+CSME 1447 Principles of Skin Care/Facials and Related Theory 1.
+In-depth coverage of the theory and practice of skin care, facials, and cosmetics End-of-Course Outcomes: Define terminology related to the skin, products and treatments; demonstrate applications related to skin care and cosmetics practice safety and sanitation according to the laws and rules of the state licensing agency; and exhibit workplace competencies in skin care and cosmetics.
+CSME 1531 Principles of Nail Technology I A course in the principles of nail technology.
 Topics include anatomy, physiology, theory, and skills related to nail technology.
-End-of-Course Outcomes: Explain the basic anatomy and physiology of the hands, arms, and feet.
+End-of-Course Outcomes Explain the basic anatomy and physiology of the hands, arms, and feet.
 Practice the related skills of manicuring and pedicuring; and identify nail enhancement.
 CSME 1541 Principles of Nail Technology II A continuation of the concepts and principles of nail technology.
 Topics include professional ethics, salon management, client relations, and related skills of nail technology.
-End-of-Course Outcomes: Perform nail enhancements; practice professional ethics; and demonstrate safety and sanitation practices according to state licensing agency.
+End-of-Course Outcomes: Perform nail enhancements practice professional ethics; and demonstrate safety and sanitation practices according to state licensing agency.
+CSME 2401 The Principles of Hair Coloring and Related Theory 4.2.8 Presentation of the theory, practice, and chemistry of hair color.
+Topics include terminology, application, and workplace competencies related to hair color.
 CSME 2410 Advanced Haircutting and Related Theory 4.2.8 Advanced concepts and practice of haircutting.
 Topics include utilizing scissors, razors and/or clippers.
 CSME 2401 The Principles of Hair Coloring and Related Theory 4.2.8 Presentation of the theory, practice, and chemistry of hair color.
 Topics include terminology, application, and workplace competencies related to hair color.
 CSME 2414 Cosmetology Instructor II 4.2.8 A continuation of the fundamentals of instructing cosmetology students.
-CSME 2430 Nail Enhancement 4.2.8 A course in the theory, application, and related technology of nail enhancements.
-CSME 2439 Advanced Hair Design Advanced concepts in the theory and practice of hair design.
+CSME 2430 Nail Enhancement 4.2.8 A course in the theory, application, and related technology of nail enhancements CSME 2439 Advanced Hair Design Advanced concepts in the theory and practice of hair design.
 4.2.8 CSME 2445 Instructional Theory and Clinic Operation 4.2.8 An overview of the objectives required by the Texas Department of Licensing and Regulation Instructor Examination.
 DFTG 1305 Technical Drafting 3.2.4 Introduction to the principles of drafting to include terminology and fundamentals, including size and shape descriptions, projection methods, geometric construction, sections, and auxiliary views.
 Fee Charged.